security-force-monitor/research-handbook/source/units-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Any name for a unit used in the citation should be entered in this field.
-While the ``name:annotation`` field is only used for a single, most complex value, this field is used for any name a citation uses for a unit.
+While the :ref:`name:annotation <unit-name-annotation>` field is only used for a single, most complex value, this field is used for any name a citation uses for a unit.
 Thus, this field serves to capture "aliases" of a unit, which also includes any typos or misspellings from the citation.

 Ordinal indicators, such as "2nd" or "10/o", should be entered in this field.